oitzujoey/duck-lisp/language.md

   list)
 ```

 The most significant limitation is that there are separate runtime and compile-time environments, which means that macros cannot call functions in the runtime environment, and functions in the runtime environment cannot call functions in the compile-time environment.
 The `comptime` keyword is provided to run code at compile-time.
+Another limitation is that macro definitions may not be nested or appear in a `comptime` form.

 ```lisp
 (comptime